Sequential Empirical Bayes method for filtering dynamic spatiotemporal processes: Problem formulation and preliminary results

 Importance sampling methods allow flexibility in the choice of the proposal distribution $q$ but as \cite{DGA} point out the optimal proposal distribution in the sense that it minimizes the variance of the importance weights is

-Although not helpful by itself, equation~\eqref{eq:9} is still useful since it can be used as a basis for deriving suboptimal proposal distributions.
-One popular choice is to approximate~\eqref{eq:9} by a multivariate Gaussian as was done by \cite{DGA} in the \emph{univariate} case.
+Although not helpful by itself, equation~\eqref{eq:9} is still useful since it can serve as a basis for deriving suboptimal proposal distributions.
+One way of doing this approximates~\eqref{eq:9} by a multivariate Gaussian distribution as was done by \cite{DGA} in the \emph{univariate} case.
 When the state process is multivariate it is imperative to use a good proposal density as this increases the effective sample size.
-Considering this, we introduce next a novel importance density.
+In view of this, we introduce next a novel importance density.
 First, Lemma~\ref{prop:skewed} shows that the optimal proposal distribution is skewed when the observation process has a skewed distribution.
+This suggests using a proposal distribution which is skewed and motivates our use of the skewed-normal distribution for this purpose.

 \begin{lemma} Consider the stochastic dynamics in equation~\eqref{eqn:dynamics} and the observation process given in equation~\eqref{eqn:obs} which corresponds to data from a general exponential family.
 Then the optimal proposal distribution given in equation~\eqref{eq:9} is skewed when the likelihood of $y_{i,t}|x_{i,t}$ is skewed. \end{lemma} \begin{proof} See Appendix. \end{proof}